Hiking requires little to get started, but proper clothing and gear can make a big difference in comfort.

 - Kühl Radikl Short (Men’s)

-Favorite Hiking Layers
+Favorite Hiking Shirts and Layers

 - Smartwool Quarter Zip (Women’s)